BLMS Supplemental Guidelines

 Illness/Injury During School Hours

 A student who becomes ill or who is injured at school should report to their classroom teacher or to the Health Room.
-If the illness/injury is serious enough, parents/caregivers will be notified to take the student home.
-Only parent/caregiver or emergency contact people may pick up an ill or injured student.
+If the illness/injury is serious enough, parent/guardian/caretakers will be notified to take the student home.
+Only a parent/guardian/caretaker or emergency contact people may pick up an ill or injured student.
 Students need to be fever and symptom free, without medication, for 24 hours before returning to school.
+If a student has been experiencing vomiting or diarrhea, they should not return to school until they have not had an episode for 24 hours.

 Interpretation and Translation Services

-BLMS and the Issaquah School District are committed to improving meaningful, two-way communication and promoting access to District programs, services and activities for students and parents/caregivers with limited English proficiency (LEP) free of charge.
-Translator and interpreter service will be provided for parents/caregivers who have a preferred language other than English.
-Any parent/caregiver who needs translation and interpreting services in any language can contact the registrar for more information
+BLMS and the Issaquah School District are committed to improving meaningful, two-way communication and promoting access to District programs, services and activities for students and parent/guardian/caretakers with limited English proficiency (LEP) free of charge.
+Translator and interpreter service will be provided for parent/guardian/caretakers who have a preferred language other than English.
+Any parent/guardian/caretaker who needs translation and interpreting services in any language can contact the registrar for more information

 Late Arrival